 I have nothing to say about that.

-But then one of their other regular guests, the guy who looks like has the flaming hair, do you know the guy who's got the gray hair that he's teased so it looks like a gray flame on top of his head?
+But then one of their other regular guests, the guy who looks like he has the flaming hair, you know the guy who's got the gray hair that he's teased so it looks like a gray flame on top of his head?

 It's tough to pronounce.

-And he said on MSNBC, quote, When I go to DC, I'm not afraid of losing my wallet so much as I'm afraid of losing my vote.
+And he said on MSNBC, quote, when I go to DC, I'm not afraid of losing my wallet so much as I'm afraid of losing my vote.

 He goes on, I'm not afraid of losing my wallet so much as I'm afraid that my children's freedom to breathe will be stolen in a world where climate change policy is non-existent.